pinterest tag

 Kamloops

 The city and surrounding areas of Kamloops are a beach-goers and paddler’s paradise with over 100 lakes and rivers all within a one-hour drive.
 Looking for a full blown sandy beach day?
 Head to Pioneer Park, Overlander Beach Park, or Riverside Park.
 Or if you’re looking to paddle, Kamloops Lake, Paul Lake, Heffley Lake, McConnell Lake and Lac le Jeune are all noteworthy options.
-If you’re needing rentals, check out Paddle SurfitKamloops Water Sport Rentals or True Outdoors Kamloops
+If you’re needing rentals, check out Paddle SurfitKamloops Water Sport Rentals or True Outdoors Kamloops.

 Paul Lake Provincial Park │ Justin Moore/Tourism Kamloops